 For Jacques Lacan, the symbolic order is what constitutes our experience of day to day reality, how we naturally experience our surrounding environment: the symbolic order is the totality of signs, sociocultural formations, and the system of language that human beings are always-already immersed within.
-Although the symbolic order is ultimately a universal structure of mediation, this universality is modified in the infinite permutations of local cultures, local symbols, and local languages, ad infinitum that constitute the wide array of human community.
+Although the symbolic order is ultimately a universal structure by which we experience social reality, this universality is modified in the infinite permutations of local cultures, local symbols, and local languages, ad infinitum that constitute the wide array of human community.

-This, I believe, is a good way to think about what a local accent even is.
+This is a good way to think about what a local accent even is.
 A local accent is a historicized linguistic vibration, a unique signature of communal speech that denotes a particular mode of enunciation linked to a particular geography.
 Something like the Boston only exists in Boston, just like the accent of the bayou only exists in the Gulf Coast.
-There is a link between accent and place; there is a relationship between a certain linguistic vibration and a specific topology:
+In other words, there is a link between accent and place; there is a relationship between a certain linguistic vibration and a specific topology:

 The classic example of a dialect is the regional dialect: the distinct form of a language spoken in a certain geographical area.
 For example, we might speak of Ozark dialects or Appalachian dialects, on the grounds that inhabitants of these regions have certain distinct linguistic features that differentiate them from speakers of other forms of English.(5)

 But this, in many ways, is the problem today: how the link between accent (or dialect) and place is coming under great stress from the effects of surplus technology and de-regulated capitalism, a point I tried to convey in the title of my book There is No Such Thing as Boston.
-My point in that title was that the city of Boston is not simply something that can be experienced at a specific juncture of latitude and longitude (42.36N, 71.05W).
+My point in that title was that the city of Boston is not simply something that can be experienced at a specific juncture of latitude and longitude, as in 42.36N, 71.05W, the formal geodesic coordinates of Boston.
 Boston, like any city or town, is a place.
 And all places have their mode of language that is rooted in a particular formation of the historically contingent symbolic order.

 What is absolutely crucial to note here is how “the Boston accent,” although unique to the greater Boston area, was by no means a uniform mode of speech.
 Actually, it was multiple and displayed a wonderful diversity in its day to day expression.
-For instance, the Boston accent of a working class Italian living in the North End would be very different from the version that the Kennedy brothers spoke throughout their political career, or how an African-American living in the Mission Hill projects would speak the Boston accent.
+For instance, the Boston accent of someone living in working class Charlestown would be very different from the version that the Kennedy brothers spoke throughout their political career, or how an African-American living in the Mission Hill projects would speak the Boston accent.
 The seeming universality of “the Boston accent” was fundamentally inscribed by differentials; demarcated by a rich multiplicity of enunciation.

 Whereas, on the far contrary, the accent of the contemporary Yuppy has far less difference.
-There is very little diversity, or room for new linguistic conjunctions.
-But the uniform speech of the Yuppy is not only pointing to the collapse of authentic diversity in a global city like Boston, but also referencing the ongoing technological standardization of the totality human life in the 21st century.
+There is very little diversity, or room for new linguistic conjunctions: it is standardized by the logic of gentrification, which is ultimately the logic of Sameness.
+But the uniform speech of the Yuppy is not only pointing to the collapse of authentic linguistic diversity in a city like Boston, but also referencing the ongoing technological standardization to the totality of human life in the 21st century.